 Changes to our privacy practices and this Notice will be effective for PHI that we already have and any that we receive in the future.

-Your PHI will only be shared with your prior written authorization, except for the limited following purposes permitted by State and Federal law:
+Your PHI will only be shared with your prior written authorization (which includes use of a Coupon Code), except for the limited following purposes permitted by State and Federal law:

 Treatment: Your PHI will be used to dispense medications and provide refill reminders.
 We may share your PHI to a prescriber, physician, or pharmacist to help provide care.

 Payment: We may share your PHI with a third-party entity such as your clinic or insurance to bill or collect payment from you or the third-party.

 Operations: We may use and share your PHI to monitor the quality of our health care operations and services, to provide customer services, and to resolve complaints.

 Individuals: We may share your PHI to a friend, personal representative, family member, administrator, or executor involved in your care or payment for care.

 Government: We may share your PHI to government agencies charged with public health, privacy, or security activities including the DPH, BOP, CDC and FDA.

 Fundraising: We may share a subset of your PHI for fundraising purposes including contact information, demographics, insurance status, dates of services, and outcomes.